billqian/XtraExplorer/README.md

 # XtraExplorer
-a browser to embed browser based client application
+A .net core & winform based application to embed browser based client application, it can make develop a client application easy and developers can use html/javascript technologies.